DIKU-EDU/remarks/README.md

 to check if all necessary points have been given.
 This makes a "pointless" template a rather useful starting point for grading.

-Points can be integers or half-points, that is, the number may end in `.5`.
+Points can be integers or down to a hundredth of a points, that is, the number may end in `.01`.
-Please note, `.5` is exactly representable in an IEEE-754 (the internal representation of points), so no numerical imprecision occurs when dealing with half-points.
-Maximum points may only be integers (the internal representation of maximum points is still an IEEE-754 double to avoid numerical conversions).
+Please note, numbers are internally represented by integers multiplied by 100., so no numerical imprecision occurs when dealing with any number of fractional points.
+Maximum points may only be non-negative integers.

 ## Files and Directories